ernman37/foodPicker/README.md

 -If you want to add more options ie(type of restraunts):

--Add new section to restuarants.txt with proper formatting '~'!
+--Add new section to restuarants.txt with proper formatting '~'!

--Add bool values to Args struct
+--Add bool values to Args struct

--Go to getoptions function
+--Go to getoptions function

--Add more options into the string
+---Add more options into the string

--add more case statements
+---add more case statements

--Go to addv function:
+--Go to addv function:

--add more case statements to represent which part of file we are in
+---add more case statements to represent which part of file we are in

--If you want setup.sh to still work change find where the string file is declared in main.cpp
+--If you want setup.sh to still work change find where the string file is declared in main.cpp

--In sh find line where it is comparing line number to 105 change to new value of string file in main.cpp
+---In sh find line where it is comparing line number to 105 change to new value of string file in main.cpp